lmu-dbs/feeed/README.md

 ```

 ## Extending Features
-This is a tutorial for extending this tool to include additional features (e.g. time-based).
+This tutorial is for extending this tool to include additional features (e.g. time-based).
 As an example for this tutorial, we focus on the example of time-based features.
-The `feeed/time.py` is a script that currently contains the class `Timestamp`, which extracts features from timestamps.
+The `feeed/time.py` script contains the class `Timestamp`, which extracts features from timestamps.
 FEEED focuses and extracts features of the whole log only (e.g., time within the day).

 ### Assumptions and conditions
 To include new features in this repo, first consider the following: